-Hydraulic separation allows several circulators of different pumping flow rates to "coexist" within the same system without interfering with each other.
+Hydraulic separation allows several circulators of different sizes or flow rates to "co-exist" within the same system without interfering with each other.
 The closely spaced tees allow each circuit to be thought of as a separate or stand alone circuit, not connected to the other circuits.
 A circulator in a given circuit of a P/S system "doesn't know the other circulators even exist."

-The primary pipe is the pipe where the closely spaced tees are installed and the secondary piping is the circuit piped off the branches or bull of the closely spaced tees.
+The primary pipe is the pipe where the run of the closely spaced tees are installed.
+The run of the tee is straight through the tee.
+The secondary piping is the circuit piped off the branches, sometimes called the bull or side of the closely spaced tees.
 There are rules we must follow when piping p/s systems if we want them to work well.
 First let's understand which is primary and which is secondary.
 Remember the primary has the closely spaced tees installed on it and the secondary comes off the branches of the closely spaced tees.
 Some people call the boiler piping the primary pipe as that is where the boiler is connected.
 That may or may not be true.
 Let's take a look at some examples of different p/s piping ideas.

 In this example the pipe coming from the boiler is the primary pipe as it has the closely spaced tees on it.
 It will leave the boiler and go back to the boiler.
 As the secondary circuits (piped off the closely spaced tees) are running the water temperature in the primary pipe will drop.
 This is best when applied to a system with multiple water temperatures.
 The secondary piping would be arranged so the hottest shortest loop is first and the longest coolest loop is last from right to left in this drawing.
-This may be an example of a baseboard loop first, a large cast iron loop second, a hydro-air loop third and a radiant floor loop last on the left.
+This may be an example of a baseboard loop first, a duct mounted hydro-coil next, a cast iron radiator zone third and last a radiant floor loop last on the left.

 In this drawing the primary pipe, again being the one with the closely spaced tees would be the loop.
 There are four secondary heating zones on the top and of course the boiler is a secondary zone on the bottom.
+Why is the boiler piping here called a secondary loop instead of the primary loop?
+Remember the run, straight through the tees is always primary and the side of the tees is always secondary.
 I have also heard this called boiler injection.

 This is also primary/secondary (p/s) as it is connected with closely spaced tees for the boiler connection.
 The boiler would be considered secondary piping as it is piped out of the branch of the closely spaced tees.
 This piping is a good application if all the zones are looking for the same temperature water.
 The piping around the close spaced tees should be of ample size to allow proper flow in either direction.
 See below.